ClickHouse/ClickHouse/docs/README.md

 The infrastructure to build Markdown for publishing on the documentation website resides in the [tools](tools) folder.
 It has its own [README.md](tools/README.md) file with more details.

-# How to write content for ClickHouse documentation
+# How to Write Content for ClickHouse Documentation

-## Target audience
+## Target Audience

 When you write pretty much any text, the first thing you should think about is who will read it and which terms you should use for communicating with them.

 ClickHouse can be directly used by all sorts of analysts and engineers.
 For generic parts of documentation (like the query language, tutorials or overviews), assume that the reader only has a basic technical background.
 For more technical sections (like articles that describe ClickHouse internals, guides for operating ClickHouse clusters, or rules for contributing to C++ code), you can use specific technical language and concepts.

-## Specific recommendations
+## Specific Recommendations

 * Documentation should make sense when you read it through from beginning to end.
 If you add new content, try to place it where the necessary concepts have already been explained.
 * If a documentation section consists of many similar items, like functions or operators, try to order them from more generic (usable by a wide audience) to more specific (for specific use cases or application types).
 If several items are intended to be mostly used together, group them together in the documentation.